SunStarSys/www/content/essays/devops.md

 ### Code Is Law (Development + Infrastructure + Configuration)

+A bit of historical perspective first- the punchline follows these four paragraphs.

 Back in the pre-[CFEngine](https://cfengine.com) days, The Apache Software Foundation kept all their IT config files and support scripts in CVS, and subsequently Subversion.
 In addition, each service we ran had an associated "runbook" to guide admins with their hands-on